Innovative Approaches to Patient Rehabilitation with MidAmerica Rehabilitation Hospital

 After a life-changing illness or injury, MARH is fully committed to helping patients regain their independence and experience life-changing results. left to right: Cherie Suther, M.D., Sushma Lueder, M.D., Cielo Navato-Dehning, M.D. and Nick Navato, D.O.

-“We are working in 2021 on becoming certified for Parkinson’s rehabilitation,” said Dr. Dehning.
-“This program must go through specific improvement projects with teams keeping up with standards and deciding on where to improve, keeping data to show such progress as a means of program improvement.”
+“We are now Joint Commission Disease-Specific Care certified for Parkinson’s rehabilitation,” said Dr. Dehning.
+“This program went through specific improvement projects with teams keeping up with standards and deciding on where to improve, keeping data to show such progress as a means of program improvement.”

 Other forms of rehabilitation include water therapy, myofascial therapy, bariatric therapy and care from certified edema and lymphedema specialists.